-The Work in progress graph displays the number of items in progress (maximum, minimum, and average) for the selected period, week by week.
+The Work in progress graph displays the number of items in progress (maximum, minimum, and average) for the selected period.

 Psst!
 Be careful not to confuse this graph with the one of the same name available in the Technical Axis since they do not use the same data (different sources for the two Axes).

-For the following graph, the period displayed corresponds to the last three months, and the display mode is by sprint.
-We can see that, on average, the team is working on four items at a time.
-Given the size of this team (number of team members), this is approximately one item per person.
+For the following graph, the period displayed corresponds to the last three months, and the display mode is by week.
+On average, the team is working on 5 items at a time.
+Given the size of this team, this is approximately one item per person.
 Of course, the maximum and the minimum number of items worked on in parallel can vary.

 Psst!
 As with many other charts in the Process Axis, the key to success is stability.
 While variations are inevitable, there should not be significant deviations over time.

 This graph also includes a variation indicator, which compares the average number of ongoing items for the current period with the average of the previous period.
 To learn more about the variation indicator and its calculation, check out this article!